preactjs/preact/README.md

 While this achieves much better runtime performance, it's still a lot of unnecessary code to wire up state to UI.

 Fortunately there is a solution, in the form of a module called [linkstate](https://github.com/developit/linkstate).
-Calling `linkState(component, 'text')` returns a function that accepts an Event and uses it's associated value to update the given property in your component's state.
+Calling `linkState(component, 'text')` returns a function that accepts an Event and uses its associated value to update the given property in your component's state.
 Calls to `linkState()` with the same arguments are cached, so there is no performance penalty.
 Here is the previous example rewritten using _Linked State_:

 ```js
 import linkState from 'linkstate';